RTEMS/rtems-docs/c-user/region_manager.rst

     then the calling task will wait forever.

 NOTES:
+    This directive will obtain the allocator mutex and may cause the calling task to be preempted.

     The actual length of the allocated segment may be larger than the requested size because a segment size is always a multiple of the region's page size.